 - Excellent organizational and workplace skills.

-- Ability to use Microsoft 365 products.
+- Ability to use Microsoft 365 products and Canva, would be an asset

 - A valid driver’s license with access to a personal vehicle would be considered an asset.